Estonia e-Residency for a Crypto Company: It Is Not Tax Residency (2026)

 Deferral is not a personal exemption

 Regardless of e-Residency, you must pay personal tax in the country where you are actually tax resident.
-An e-resident natural person generally cannot use the income tax paid by the Estonian company for double-taxation relief in their own country, because it was paid by a different person (the company).
+An e-resident natural person generally cannot use the income tax paid by the Estonian company for double-taxation relief in their own country, because it was paid by a different person, the company.
 The deferral is a company-level timing feature, not a personal exemption.

 Not a crypto-tax shelter